Tangling schedules eases hardware connectivity requirements for quantum error correction: An architecture for fault-tolerant quantum computation with the unrotated planar code

 In this section, we present a proposal for performing general multi-logical-qubit Pauli measurements on the square-grid connectivity QPU, as in \Cref{fig:planar_qpu}.
 Recall that this makes it possible to perform full FTQC \cite{GoSc, ChamCamtwistbased, ChamCamtwistfree}.
 More precisely, we propose a general twist-based lattice surgery scheme using the unrotated planar code.
 Note that we discuss the case of the rotated planar code in \Cref{app:rotated_lattice_surgery}.

 Regarding which version of the planar code to base an architecture on, Beverland \textit{et. al.} \cite{Beverland_2019} showed that the rotated and unrotated toric codes have very similar logical failure rates for the same number of qubits under a phenomenological noise model.
 Recently, circuit-level noise simulations \cite{Paler2022PipelinedCM} for both types of planar codes have also confirmed only marginal differences in the efficiency of these codes.
 Therefore, even though the rotated planar code has gained popularity, there is no evidence that it offers a substantial advantage for large-scale architectures.
+Furthermore, we point out that a default unrotated planar code patch has the desirable property that its stabilisers can be scheduled in a uniform manner (\Cref{subfig:5x5_default_unrotated}), unlike in the rotated case.
+This is because there is no damage to the effective distance if we spread errors from auxiliary qubits in any diagonal direction.
+This is useful for our tangled schedules, as it becomes possible to design a syndrome extraction circuit with $4$ entangling layers per QEC round, as shown in \Cref{subfig:5x5_tangled_unrotated}, instead of $5$ in the rotated planar examples in \Cref{sec:numerics}.
+Due to less idling on qubits, we would expect slightly improved QEC performance in this case.
 Therefore, here, we choose to present an architecture using the unrotated code, since we found this especially amenable to using tangled schedules.

-We tile the QPU in the bulk with units that could accommodate approximately $9$ logical patches of the same square size, of which $5$ are used for routing.
+Inspired by the architecture presented in \cite[Fig. 11 and 14]{ChamCamtwistfree}, we tile the QPU in the bulk with units that could accommodate approximately $9$ logical patches of the same square size, of which $5$ are used for routing.
 We allocate the logical patches in the bulk as depicted in \Cref{fig:unrotated_general_lattice_surgery}, where four tile units are depicted and which also shows an example of a concrete merge-stage patch for twist-based lattice surgery.
 In \Cref{app:unrotated_cut_inside}, we give more details on how to construct the merge-stage patch for a general lattice surgery operation.
 We find that the effective distance of such a general merge-stage patch is always at least $d-1$, given that the logical patches have distance $d$.
 Below, we show this for the example of \Cref{fig:unrotated_general_lattice_surgery}, but the general case can be proven similarly.

 We consider the effective distance, which depends on our schedule choice.
 If we choose the schedules in one of the usual ways for regular stabilisers of the same type, namely spreading errors from auxiliary qubits to data qubits in diagonal directions, then the effective distance of a general merge-stage patch is $d-1$ in the worst-case scenario.
 Indeed, we only need to be careful along a diagonal array of elongated rectangles and twist defects, and in between two neighbouring such diagonal arrays.
 Note that the elongated stabilisers in such a diagonal array spread the errors from their auxiliary qubits in the north-west to the south-east direction.
 Therefore, along any diagonal array we need at least $l/2$ failures to have a logical error string, where $l$ is the number of qubits along the long side of the array.
 However, this length is always at least $l=2(d-1)$ in our case.